My Ideal LiteSpeed Cache Settings for WordPress Websites

 Turning on this setting is mandatory.
 It only loads images once visitors scroll to where they are on the webpage.

-Basic Image Placeholder = Up to You
+Basic Image Placeholder = Up to You, but ON

 Changing this setting is entirely optional.
 Even the default gray placeholder is acceptable.
 This setting applies a simple placeholder over an image while it finishes loading.